thorst/laravel-jetstream-impersonate/README.md

 ```

 ## Web Routes
-The bulk of my routes are within the auth:santcum middleware protection which requires the user to be logged in.
+The bulk of my routes in `routes\web.php` are within the auth:santcum middleware protection which requires the user to be logged in.
 I placed these routes within the auth:sanctum main block.
 ```php
 Route::post('/impersonate/{user}', [ImpersonationController::class, 'start'])->name('impersonate.start');
 Route::get('/impersonate/stop', [ImpersonationController::class, 'stop'])->name('impersonate.stop');
 ```

-## Main Template Banner
+## Main Layout
 In `resources\views\layouts\app.blade.php` I have the following code.
 This will ensure you remember your impersonating a user.
 You could put this link in the main navigation, or wherever, but I choose to have it be a banner at the top of the window.
 I also have a test button defined.
 Once everything is set up and working we will test using this button as a regular user and as an admin.
 In my case I am impersonating user 5 which is a regular user.
 Of course you will remove this form & button once everything is tested.
 ```blade
 @if (session()->has('impersonate'))